-☐ 5.
+□ 6.
 Center your aileron servo with your radio and screw the extended double-sided arm onto the servo.
-Glue the aileron servo into the cut out in the fuselage.
+When you glue the extended servo arm, be sure it is exactly centered as shown.
+Epoxy the aileron servo into the cutout in the fuselage.